ianozsvald/ipython_example_doc/README.md

 Requested examples:

+* any Pandas method with a `how` or `method` where the user is left to guess at the various `how` options
 * datetime conversions (notably: how to parse dates (even if using other tools like date-util), how to convert dates)
+* matplotlib common calls (e.g. use of alpha, custom xticks, rotated text) where an example would save hunting through the existing documentation
 * Other stuff you keep repeatedly search for in Google and StackOverflow

 ## Setup